Serbia in the Eurovision Song Contest 2007: Competing entries

+Shows

 Semi-final

 The semi-final took place on 7 March 2007 where twenty songs competed.
 The ten qualifiers for the final were decided by a combination of votes from a jury panel consisting of Branimir Dimitrijević (television director), Aleksandar Lokner (composer) and Maja Japundža-Nikolić (television host), and the Serbian public via SMS voting.
 The duo Flamingosi were featured as the guest performer during the show.

 Final

 The final took place on 8 March 2007 and featured the ten qualifiers from the preceding semi-final.
 The winner, "Molitva" performed by Marija Šerifović, was decided by a combination of votes from a jury panel consisting of Sandra Šuša (RTS entertainment editor-in-chief), Zafir Hadžimanov (singer-songwriter and actor) and Dragana Šarić (represented Yugoslavia in the Eurovision Song Contest 1991 as Bebi Dol), and the Serbian public via SMS voting.
-Eurovision contestants Marija Šestić, Dado Topić and Dragonfly, Karolina Gočeva, Stevan Faddy and Alenka Gotar, which would represent Bosnia and Herzegovina, Croatia, Macedonia, Montenegro and Slovenia in 2007, respectively, singer Bilja Krstić, and the band Zana were featured as guest performers during the show.
+Eurovision contestants Marija Šestić, Dado Topić and Dragonfly, Karolina Gočeva, Stevan Faddy and Alenka Gotar, who would represent Bosnia and Herzegovina, Croatia, Macedonia, Montenegro and Slovenia in 2007, respectively, singer Bilja Krstić, and the band Zana were featured as guest performers during the show.

+Televoting results

+The points from the televoting that were announced during the broadcast were based on 1,788 votes in the semi-final and 171 in the final.
+The company Fondlier, hired by RTS to process text messages for the shows, stated that their servers were "clogged up" due to a high volume of messages.
+The tables below showcase the results after all the votes were processed, and these numbers were used to determine the results of the shows.